 Developer Guide

-This guide goes deeper than Getting Started.
-Each section covers one type in full: design rationale, every combinator, composition with other types, and pitfalls to avoid.
+Deep reference for every type in dmx-fun: design rationale, every combinator, composition patterns, and pitfalls to avoid.

 Which type should I use?